Setting boundaries

 2010: The paving running along the base of the ‘Lesser Wall’ revealed. (📷 ORCA)

 The northern wall was built on virgin ground – constructed directly on top of natural boulder clay.
-Although this hints that it was probably early in the site’s history, we cannot say for sure.
+This, and other archaeological evidence, suggests it was raised early in the site’s history.

 But the fact it respects Structure Five, and curved around its northern end, suggests to two are roughly contemporary, dating to around 3300BC.